camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

     <td><code>ACT_RU_JOB(TYPE_ DESC, DUEDATE_ ASC)</code></td>
   </tr>
 </table>

+## Job Executor priority range

+By default, the Job Executor executes all jobs regardless of their priorities.
+Some jobs might be more important to finish quicker than others, so we assign them priorities and set `jobExecutorAcquireByPriority` to `true` as described above.
+Depending on the workload, the Job Executor might be able to execute all jobs eventually.
+But if the load is high enough, we might face starvation where a Job Executor is always busy working on high-priority jobs and never manages to execute the lower priority jobs.

+To prevent this, you can specify a priority range for the job executor by setting values for [`jobExecutorPriorityRangeMin`]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#jobExecutorPriorityRangeMin" >}}) or [`jobExecutorPriorityRangeMax`]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#jobExecutorPriorityRangeMax" >}}) (or both).
+The Job Executor will only acquire jobs that are inside its priority range (inclusive).
+Both properties are optional, so it is fine only to set one of them.

+To avoid job starvation, make sure to have no gaps between Job Executor priority ranges.
+If, for example, Job Executor A has a priority range of 0 to 100 and Job Executor B executes jobs from priority 200 to `Long.MAX_VALUE` any job that receives a priority of 101 to 199 will never be executed.
+Job starvation can also occur with `batch jobs` and `history cleanup jobs` as both types of jobs also receive priorities (default: `0`).
+You can configure them via their respective properties: `batchJobPriority` and `historyCleanupJobPriority`.

+This feature is particularly useful if you want to separate multiple types of jobs from each other.
+For example, short-running, urgent jobs with high priority and long-running jobs that are not urgent but should finish eventually.
+Setting up a Job Executor priority range for both types will ensure that long-running jobs can not block urgent ones.

 ## Backoff Strategy
 The Job Executor uses a backoff strategy to avoid acquisition conflicts in clusters and to reduce the database load when no jobs are due.
 The second point may result in a delay between job creation and job execution as the job acquisition by default doubles the delay to the next acquisition run.